The University's Policy on misconduct in research outlines the principles and process for managing instances of potential research misconduct.

 Raising potential misconduct concerns

-Concerns relating to potential misconduct in research can be raised through the University’s Named Person for research integrity by emailing firstname.lastname@example.org
+Concerns relating to potential misconduct in research can be raised through the University’s Named Person for Research Integrity, Professor Elizabeth Perkins, by emailing firstname.lastname@example.org

 Concerns can also be raised via, or with the assistance of, an intermediary such as a Line Manager, Tutor or Supervisor, Head of School, Trade Union representative, Guild advice service representative, or colleague.